Izimartin/alx-react/0x06-React_Immutable/README.md

 - Immutable objects.
 Who, what, when, where, and why?
 - How to use the Immutable.js library to bring immutability to Javascript
 - The differences between List and Map
-- How to use Merge, Concat, and Deep Merging
+- How to use Merge, Concat, & Deep Merging
 - What a lazy Seq is